BonnierNews/exp-asynccache/README.md

 asynccache
 ==========

-A async cache with a lookup function per key for node js with a different interface than async-cache.
+An async cache with a lookup function per key for node js with a different interface than async-cache.

 Errors are not cached and the callback function is always called asynchronously even if the value is resolved synchronously.